 Finding quotes on ADHD is easy because some of the greatest minds, innovators, athletes, and actors of our time had or have Attention Deficit Hyperactivity Disorder (ADHD).

 In fact, they succeeded because of, not in spite of, their condition.
-From Bill Gates, Robin Williams, to Michael Phelps, their often attribute their success harnessing their special gifts associated with ADHD.
+From Bill Gates, Robin Williams, to Michael Phelps, their often attribute their success to their ability to harness their special gifts associated with ADHD.

 So if you or someone you love is frustrated or feeling down because they suffer from ADHD, show them these inspirational quotes.